Meänkieli: Meänkieli today

 On April 1, 2000, Meänkieli became one of the now five nationally recognized minority languages of Sweden, which means it can be used for some communication with local and regional authorities in the communities along the Finnish border.
 Its minority language status applies in designated local communities and areas, not throughout Sweden.

 Few people today speak Meänkieli as their only language, with speakers usually knowing Swedish and often standard Finnish as well.
 Estimates of how many people speak Meänkieli vary from 30,000 to 70,000, of whom most live in Norrbotten.
 Many people in the northern parts of Sweden understand some Meänkieli, but fewer people speak it regularly.
-People with Meänkieli roots are often referred to as Tornedalians although the Finnish-speaking part of Norrbotten is a far larger area than the Torne River Valley; judging by the names of towns and places, the Finnish-speaking part of Norrbotten stretches as far west as the city of Gällivare.
+People with Meänkieli roots are often referred to as Tornedalians although the Finnish-speaking part of Norrbotten is a far larger area than the Torne River Valley; the Meänkieli-speaking part of Norrbotten stretches as far west as Gällivare municipality.

 Today Meänkieli is declining.
 Few young people speak Meänkieli as part of daily life though many have passive knowledge of the language from family use, and it is not uncommon for younger people from Meänkieli-speaking families to be more familiar with standard Finnish, for which literature and courses are much more readily available.
-The language is taught at Stockholm University, Luleå University of Technology, and Umeå University.
+The language is taught at Stockholm University, Luleå University of Technology, Umeå University, and Babeș-Boylai University in Romania.
+In 2020, Oulu University began teaching translators in Meänkieli and Kven.
 Bengt Pohjanen is a trilingual author from the Torne Valley.
 In 1985 he wrote the first Meänkieli novel, Lyykeri.
 He has also written several novels, dramas, grammar books, songs and films in Meänkieli.

 The author Mikael Niemi's novels and a film based on one of his books in Swedish have improved awareness of this minority among Swedes.
 Since the 1980s, people who speak Meänkieli have become more aware of the importance of the language as a marker of identity.
 Today there are grammar books, a Bible translation, drama performances, and there are some TV programmes in Meänkieli.

 On radio, programmes in Meänkieli are broadcast regularly from regional station P4 Norrbotten (as well as local station P6 in Stockholm) on Mondays to Thursdays between 17:10 and 18:00, while on Sundays further programmes are carried by P6 between 8:34 and 10:00 (also on P2 nationwide from 8:34 to 9:00).
 All of these programmes are also available via the Internet.